-Anyone who played for the Celtics in the 60’s helped themselves to an annual championship, but if you exclude those Boston dynasties, Robert Horry is the most successful winner the league has ever seen.
+Anyone who played for the Celtics in the 60’s helped themselves to an annual championship.
+In fact, eight of the nine players with 7 or more rings all played for Boston during their dynastic run.
+Robert Horry was the exception, making him one of the most successful winners the league has ever seen.
 Claiming seven championships with three different franchises and earning the nickname ‘Big Shot Bob’, Horry’s per-game numbers don’t jump off the page, but he was the epitome of a role player capable of winning titles.
 It’s hard to justify adding a player who averaged 7.0 PPG into the HOF, but if you’re going to do it, Horry is the one who belongs.

 Career Averages – 20.7 PPG, 3.9 RPG, 5.3 APG

 Agent Zero was one of the best scorers the league had to offer in the early 2000’s with Arenas averaging 27.7 PPG during the three consecutive seasons he was an All-Star.
 While Gilbert is well known for his antics off the court, his short-lived prime saw Washington capture four straight playoff appearances where they were unable to get past a young, dominant force in LeBron James.
 Sadly, injuries and legal woes plagued Arenas during his final few seasons and despite his innate ability to score the rock, he doesn’t deserve to make the cut.

 Résumé– ’11 champ, 2x All-NBA, 4x All-Star